-Despite its importance, in general, in the secondary level or in the beginning of undergraduate courses of engineering, mathematics or physics, no attention is devoted to the lagrangian formalism for classical mechanics.
-This fact must be associated with the fact that it is not simple to introduce this theme without speaking in the concepts of partial derivative and least action principle, being the last one a difficult theme to be mathematically treated in introductory courses.
-However, Curtis has proposed the qualitative discussion of the least action principle in introductory courses of physics \cite{curtis-EJP}, as well as other modern physics themes, in order to give a presentation of this discipline without the historical character with which it has been worked out since the 50's years.
-In this way, we propose the development of a simplification of the ELE for the particles dynamics, in order to obtain a simple equation, accessible untill to high school students.
-This proposition is in consonance with some recent discussions in the attempt to provide the student with information on relevant topics and relatively advanced in Physics \cite{curtis-EJP}.
+Despite its importance, no attention is devoted to the lagrangian formalism for classical mechanics in the beginning of undergraduate courses of engineering, mathematics or physics.
+In fact, it is not a simple task to introduce this theme without speaking on the concepts of partial derivative and least action principle, which requires a mathematical knowledge that an ordinary student in introductory courses did not reach yet.
+However, Curtis has called attention to the importance of a qualitative discussion of modern physics themes, including the least action principle, in introductory courses of physics \cite{curtis-EJP}.
+Indeed, several works have been devoted to provide the student with information on relevant topics and relatively advanced in Physics \cite{curtis-EJP}.
 For example, Organtini \cite{organtini} and Cid \cite{cid} discuss the possibility to introduce the Higgs mechanism to undergraduate students.
-Besides, the study about surface plasmon resonance, which is often confusing for undergraduate students, was proposed from the link between classical concepts of resonance and the solution of the problem \cite{domini}.
-Finally, Bezerra \textit{et al} has proposed the introduction of magnetic dipoles, by considering a localized steady current distribution, where one could do a Taylor expansion directly in the Biot–Savart law to obtain, explicitly, the dominant contribution of the magnetic field at distant points, identifying the magnetic dipole moment of the distribution \cite{rio}.
+Besides, the study about surface plasmon resonance, which is often confusing for undergraduate students, was proposed from the link between classical concepts of resonance and the solution of problems \cite{domini}.
+In addition, Bezerra \textit{et al} has proposed that the introduction of the theme of magnetic dipoles can be given from a Taylor expansion of the Biot–Savart law to obtain, explicitly, the dominant contribution of the magnetic field at distant points, identifying the magnetic dipole moment of the distribution \cite{rio}.